 If this happens, please remove all unacceptable items which are listed on the tag and put your bin out on your next scheduled collection day.
 We will not return to empty your bin before this time.

-Garden waste bins and bags must contain only garden waste.
-For a reminder of what is accepted in your garden waste collection view our What goes in my bins page.
+Garden waste bins and sacks must contain only garden waste.
+For a reminder of what is accepted in your garden waste collection, view our What goes in my bins page.

 Part emptied / overloaded bins